Havoc (2005 film): Plot

-In a parking lot, teenage filmmaker Eric attempts to document the wannabe lifestyle enjoyed by Allison Lang and her boyfriend Toby's gang of white upper-class teenagers living in the Pacific Palisades neighborhood of Los Angeles.
-A brawl ensues between Toby's gang and another gang, which ends with both sides fleeing just before police arrive.
-Later that night, Toby's gang goes to a party at Eric's house, and Allison's relationship with Toby as well as her other friends Emily and Sam is further revealed.
-At the end of the party, Allison seduces Toby in the back seat of his car.
-He gets very excited when Allison takes her top off to reveal her bra.
-He joyfully kisses and ogles her breasts and tells her that she is "so fuckin' hot."
-They then kiss on the lips before Allison removes her bra and blows Toby while also wiggling her feet in the air, causing him to moan and curse out of extreme sexual pleasure.
+Teenage filmmaker Eric attempts to document the lifestyle of Allison Lang and her boyfriend Toby's gang of white upper-class teenagers living in the Pacific Palisades neighborhood of Los Angeles.
+Later that night, Toby's gang goes to a party at Eric's house and Allison performs oral sex on him in his car.

-The next day, Allison meets with her father, Stuart, at work to discuss family problems, the awkward conversation revealing the virtually non-existent relationship Allison has with her parents.
-Afterwards, she and her friends drive downtown into East Los Angeles, intent on buying marijuana, eventually encountering Mexican drug dealer Hector and his crew.
-Toby and Hector make a deal, but Toby believes that Hector did not sell him enough for what he paid, and attempts to confront Hector, who pulls a gun on him, humiliating him in front of his friends.
-Allison persuades Hector to let Toby go.
+The next day, Allison meets with her father at work to discuss family problems, revealing the virtually nonexistent relationship she has with her parents.
+Afterward, she and her friends drive downtown into East Los Angeles and buy marijuana from a Mexican drug dealer, Hector, and his crew.
+Toby believes that Hector did not sell him enough for what he paid, and attempts to confront him; Hector pulls a gun on him, humiliating him in front of his friends but lets him go when Allison pleads.

-The next night, Allison and her girlfriends return to the location of the drug deal.
-There, she and her friends once again meet up with Hector and his crew, who invite them to a party at his house.
-Before they leave, Hector informs Allison of a motel where his crew regularly party, and invites her to stop by if she wishes.
-The next day, Eric continues his film project at Allison's home, with Allison turning his interview of her into a bizarre mind-game.
+Tomorrow night, Allison and her girlfriends return to the location where Hector and his crew regularly gather and attend a party with them.
+Hector informs Allison of a motel where his crew regularly party, and invites her to stop by.

-That evening, Allison meets up with Hector again in a store, and he shows her around his neighborhood, while talking about his family and lifestyle.
-His guided tour abruptly ends when the police arrive in force, ostensibly on a drug bust.
-Allison winds up being arrested with the other present gang members, but – save for an argument with her parents and Toby – is let off the hook.
-The experience only serves to increase Allison's fascination with the inner-city lifestyle.
-The night after her release, Allison and Emily agree to head downtown the next evening to hang out with Hector's crew.
+Allison meets up with Hector another day, and he shows her around his neighborhood and talks about his lifestyle.
+His tour abruptly ends when the police arrive on a drug bust.
+Allison winds up being arrested with the other gang members present, but is let off the hook.
+The experience only serves to increase her fascination with the inner-city lifestyle.
+The night after her release, Allison and her best friend Emily head downtown to hang out with Hector's crew at the motel.